 DSC is a technique using digital codes which enables a radio station to establish contact with, and transfer information to, another station or group of stations, for distress, urgency and safety calling including general communications using channel 70 (156.525 MHz).
 DSC is an element of the GMDSS.
 Additionally, DSC may be used for AIS channel management in specific geographic areas by VTS.
 DSC distress alerts, which consist of a preformatted distress message, are used to initiate emergency communications with ships and Rescue Coordination Centres (RCCs).

 DSC can also be used to call individual stations, groups of stations, or "all stations" in radio range.
 Each DSC-equipped ship, shore station and group is assigned a unique 9-digit MMSI (ITU-R M.585).

+<< ITU recommendation link >>

 Voice Communication

 Voice communication in VHF is currently analogue and uses the maritime mobile band (156.025 to 162.025 MHz).
 It is used for distress, urgency, safety and general communications.
 Hand-held units are generally utilized for on-board communications.
-Primary channels used for distress and safety communications by voice are Ch 6, Ch 13 and Ch 16.
+Ch 06(156.3MHz) may be used for communication between ship stations and aircraft stations engaged in coordinated search and rescue operations.
+It may also be used by aircraft stations to communicate with ship stations for other safety purposes.
+CH 13(156.650 MHz) is used for ship-to-ship communications relating to the safety of navigation.
+Ch 16(156.8 MHz) is used for distress and safety communications by radiotelephony.
+Additionally, the frequency 156.8 MHz may be used by aircraft stations for safety purposes only.
 The use of other channels is designated in Appendix 18 to the ITU Radio Regulations.

+Report ITU-R M.2530 “Digital voice communication in the VHF maritime frequency band” gives the requirements for voice and digital communication in the VHF band and describes possible ways to address coexistence with existing analogue and digital voice channels.
+The report investigates an approach for the possible expansion of the number of VHF maritime voice channels based on the implementation of digital technology.

 121.5 MHz Locating Beacon